datastax/terraform-aws-ai-stack/examples/aws-with-custom-domain/README.md

 ### 1.2 - About this example

-This example uses the AWS variant of the module, and allows you to deploy langflow/assistants easily using ECS on Fargate, without any custom domain necessary.
+This example uses the AWS variant of the module, and allows you to deploy langflow/assistants easily using ECS on Fargate, using your own custom domain.

-There are some catches to this specific deployment path, as attempting to deploy on AWS without a custom domain runs into some limitations of the architecture we've chosen.
-To work around these, there will be two drawbacks (that may be eliminated with a custom domain):
+There are a couple ways to go about this:
-- Each domain-less component will have a unique ALB in front of it, instead of sharing a single ALB like the components using a custom domain.
+- The more managed way, where you provide an AWS hosted zone, and we handle the rest, or
-- These components will be served over less secure `http` instead of `https`
+- The less managed way, where you need to add the "default" DNS name to your own DNS, and manually provide an `acm_cert_arn` that you've already created

-  - (If using langflow, you may need to apply [this](https://github.com/langflow-ai/langflow/issues/1508#issuecomment-2026470631) issue workaround)
+This example will follow the first way.

 ## 2. Installation and Prerequisites

 ### 2.1 - Terraform installation

-You will need to install the Terraform CLI to use Terraform.
+You will, of course, need to install the Terraform CLI to use Terraform.
 Follow the steps below to install it, if you still need to.

 - ✅ `2.1.a` Visit the Terraform installation page to install the Terraform CLI